sqmk/chump/README.md

 Want to see more examples?
 View them in the [examples](examples) directory included in this repository.

+## Logo

+Chump's initial logo was designed by scorpion6 on Fiverr.
+Font used is Lato Bold.

 ## License

 This software is licensed under the MIT License.
 [View the license](LICENSE).